JustForkin/proot/doc/hacking.rst

 Reporting an Issue
 ==================

 Please include as much detail as you can.
-Let us know your platform and relevant version numbers for the project in question.
-If get an error please include the full error and traceback.
+Let us know your host kernel version, e.g, `uname -a`, host/guest distribution, e.g. `cat /etc/os-release`, and the PRoot/CARE version number.
+If you get an error please include the full error and/or traceback.

 Submitting Pull Requests
 ========================

 Once you are happy with your changes or you are ready for some feedback, push it to your fork and send a pull request.
-For a change to be accepted it will most likely need to have tests and documentation if it is a new feature.
+For a change to be accepted it will most likely need to have updated tests and/or documentation.
+New features **require** additional tests in order to be included in a future release.

 Resources
 =========